 What a contest that was!
 With over 400 entries in just a few weeks time, we were kept on our toes trying to decide on the winners.

-The competition had four themes — Jewelry, Vases, Smartphones and Sci-Fi — with participants able to enter as many categories as they wanted.
+The 3D design competition had four themes — Jewelry, Vases, Smartphones and Sci-Fi — with participants able to enter as many categories as they wanted.
 Each competitor had to create a 3D model using our free, online 3D modeling tool VECTARY, publish it on our platform and on MyMiniFactory using our new Export plugin.

 It was great to see so many beautiful and interesting designs being created, and the panel of judges from MyMiniFactory and VECTARY had a hard time picking the best ones from all the categories.
 What impressed us is that even total beginners in our tool created quite complex shapes which we usually see on a pro level.
 As the creator of the tool, that makes us very proud.

 To sum it all up, here are the results:

 Overall winner of the MakeX 3D printer: “Chicken Tank ” by Radek Szczepanczyk (ElDonaldo)